2022 Monza Formula 3 round

 The 2022 Monza Formula 3 round was a motor racing event held on 10 and 11 September 2022 at the Autodromo Nazionale di Monza, Monza, Italy.
 It was the ninth and final race of the 2022 FIA Formula 3 Championship, and was held in support of the 2022 Italian Grand Prix.

-In a season finale under dramatic circumstances and a lot of uncertainties at the final stages of the Feature Race, Victor Martins claimed the Drivers' Championship by achieving a fourth-place finish despite receiving a five-second time penalty.
-The Frenchman also took benefit of several penalties from other drivers, ultimately securing fourth place to win the title by just five points to eventual race winner Zane Maloney, who took his third consecutive Feature Race victory.
-It was also the first time a driver from ART Grand Prix took the Drivers' Championship in modern Formula 3, after Prema Racing had previously won it in the past three seasons.
+Victor Martins claimed the Drivers' Championship in chaotic circumstances by achieving a fourth-place finish despite receiving a five-second time penalty.
+The Frenchman also took benefit of several penalties from other drivers which were given in the aftermath, ultimately securing fourth place to win the title by just five points to eventual race winner Zane Maloney, who took his third consecutive Feature Race victory.
+Martins was also the first driver from ART Grand Prix who took the Drivers' Championship in modern Formula 3, after drivers from Prema Racing had previously won it in the past three seasons.

 However, Prema took its crown back in the Teams' Championship after losing out on Trident in the previous season, taking its third championship in their fourth F3 season.